Core Platform

 This platform serves as the foundation for both our approved product and our entire pipeline of biologic therapies in development.
 With multiple mechanisms of action, bromelain offers broad clinical applicability across various therapeutic areas.

-Our mission is to lead a shift toward non-surgical solutions that redefine standards of care, with a current focus on therapies that promote and accelerate tissue repair.
+Our mission is to lead a paradigm shift toward non-surgical solutions that redefine standards of care, with a current focus on therapies that promote and accelerate tissue repair.

 When topically applied to burns or wounds, the enzymes selectively break down non-viable tissue while leaving healthy, viable tissue unharmed.